 As demonstrated in Figure 4, the Adaptive Submodular algorithm derives the strategies with the minimum expected cost among the five compared algorithms in all three data sets.
-However, the gap between it and the Intersection Sort is small.
+However, the gap between it and the Intersection Sort heuristic is small.
 This can be attributed to the fact that in many cases, the intersection of a shortest s-t path and a minimum s-t cut is identical to the edge selected by the rule in the Adaptive Submodular algorithm.
-However, the Intersection Sort does not possess such theoretical guarantee as the Adaptive Submodular algorithm.
+However, as shown in Appendix C-D, the Intersection Sort heuristic does not possess such theoretical guarantee as the Adaptive Submodular algorithm.

 For the other three compared algorithms, although it seems that the Optimistic Sort and Pessimistic Sort utilize more information than the Greedy algorithm, as they take into account the existence probabilities of edges.
 There exists no significant gap between the Greedy algorithm and the other two.
-An explanation is that the real life networks are mixed with parallel and serial structures.
-Hence, the sole selection criterion in OpSort or PeSort does not often match the optimum, while the Greedy algorithm achieves a desirable compromise between OpSort and PeSort.
+An explanation to this is that the real life networks are mixed with parallel and serial structures.
+So often the sole selection criterion in OpSort or PeSort does not match the optimum.
+Also, as demonstrated in Appendix C-C, surprisingly, the worst case approximation ratios of both OpSort and PeSort are far worse than the Greedy algorithm.
+Therefore, the Greedy algorithm indeed achieves a desirable compromise between OpSort and PeSort.